BrownandCaldwell-Public/tidywater/README.md

 ## Overview

-Tidywater incorporates published water chemistry and empirical models in a standard format with one centralized tool.
-Functions are built to be chained together to model a complete treatment process.
+Tidywater incorporates published water chemistry and empirical models in a standard format.
+The modular functions allow for building custom, comprehensive drinking water treatment processes.
 Functions are designed to work in a [tidyverse](https://www.tidyverse.org/) workflow.

 ## Installation